istreamlabs/go-sdk/README.md

 # How to run

 ## Prerequisites
-- Remove all files in the `isp` directory apart from the following:
-  - `.openapi-generator-ignore`
-  - `convenience.go`

 A clean directory is required to ensure defunct files are removed.
-However, some like the above mentioned files do need to be kept to ensure the SDK is generated properly.
+However, some d files do need to be kept to ensure the SDK is generated properly.

 This is automatically handled when using `./run.sh`